 Interdisciplinary Science Centre from Laboratory to Fabrication (Lab2Fab)

-Our vision is to drive the development and enable translation of underpinning physical and bio-sciences from concept to application, and from laboratory to fabrication (Lab2Fab).
-We aim to achieve this by utilising advanced technologies to address fundamental scientific problems, and foster collaboration across multiple disciplines.
-The centre is organised into three main themes building on key strengths and capabilities.
+Our vision is to drive the development and enable translation of underpinning physical and biosciences from concept to application, and from laboratory to fabrication (Lab2Fab).
+We aim to achieve this by utilising advanced technologies to address fundamental scientific problems and foster collaboration across multiple disciplines.

-- ‘Nano-materials and devices’ focussing on areas of molecular and materials synthesis and characterisation.
+- ‘Nano-materials and devices’ focusing on areas of molecular and materials synthesis and characterisation.

 Academic staff, researchers and students associated with the Centre are engaged in a range of research projects aimed at the development of three research themes:

 We have world-leading expertise, instrumentation and methodologies within the areas of:

 - microfluidics design and fabrication

 - molecular and materials characterisation

 The techniques and procedures developed are applied to solving problems in a variety of fields including biomedical, clinical, materials, pharmaceutical science and chemical process development.